IT Infrastructure Security Checklist: Best Practices for SMBs

 At Fusion Computing, infrastructure security is built into everything we do as a managed IT services provider.
 Our team includes CISSP-certified leadership that brings enterprise security discipline to SMB environments, without the enterprise price tag.

 We start with a full cybersecurity assessment that maps your infrastructure, identifies gaps, and prioritizes remediation.
 Then we implement and manage the controls: EDR, SIEM, patch management, backup monitoring, and 24/7 alerting through our managed security services.
+We also help teams that aren’t ready for a full outsource—our IT budgeting guide can help you figure out what’s realistic for your size and industry.

 Whether you need a full security overhaul or a second opinion on your current posture, we can help.
+And if your team manages its own devices, our mobile device management guide covers the endpoint side of the equation.
+For a deeper look at password security best practices, that’s another foundational piece worth reviewing.

 Book Your Security Assessment

 Mike Pearlstein is CEO of Fusion Computing and holds the CISSP, the gold standard in cybersecurity certification.
-He has led Fusion’s managed IT and cybersecurity practice since 2012, serving Canadian businesses across Toronto, Hamilton, and Metro Vancouver.
+He’s led Fusion’s managed IT and cybersecurity practice since 2012, serving Canadian businesses across Toronto, Hamilton, and Metro Vancouver.

 What is the minimum infrastructure security a small business needs?